 Heck, that’s the easy part.

-After jettisoning Doumit’s salary commitment, my back-of-the-napkin math estimates the Twins are on the hook for about $80 million for 2014 (and that assumes that Kubel makes the team and gets the roster bonus that’s part of his minor league agreement with the Twins).
-So, as things stand, even after adding multi-million dollar deals for Nolasco, Hughes and Pelfrey, the Twins are still a couple million dollars BELOW their 2013 Opening Day payroll.
-(With Suzuki's signing, the Twins appear to be almost exactly at the 2013 Opening Day level.)
+After jettisoning Doumit’s salary commitment and picking up Suzuki, my back-of-the-napkin math estimates the Twins are on the hook for about $83 million for 2014 (and that assumes that Kubel makes the team and gets the roster bonus that’s part of his minor league agreement with the Twins).
+So, as things stand, even after adding multi-million dollar deals for Nolasco, Hughes and Pelfrey, the Twins are almost exactly at the 2013 opening day level.)

 Conservatively – VERY conservatively – the Twins should be able to absorb a $110 million payroll in 2014 without so much as breaking a sweat concerning whether they will end up spending more than 50% of their revenues on payroll.
 Remember, that new national TV money comes with zero additional expenses to offset it.
 If the Twins took in $200 million in revenue a year ago (again a conservative estimate), those revenue projections just went up to $225 million.